 Since March 2004, he has organized tours and made video documentation of these expeditions that cover Senegal, Egypt, South Africa, Kenya, England, the Gambia, Ghana, Togo, Benin Ethiopia and Brazil.
-In April 2004, he toured various cities in Egypt lead by Dr. Ronoko Rashidiand also produced a documentary of that experience.
-Now in Nov 2020 Bomani is expanding operations to do tours in Tanzania.
+In April 2004, he toured various cities in Egypt lead by Dr. Ronoko Rashidi and and also produced a documentary of that experience.
+Now Bomani is expanding operations to do tours in Tanzania.
 This is his 10th African Country visiting and first time to Tanzania.